soulspace-org/overarch/doc/usage.md

 sprites for AWS and Azure.
 The mapping files from tech name to sprite reside in [resources/plantuml](/resources/plantuml).

+The command line interface supports the option `--plantuml-list-sprites` which prints the (long) list of sprite mappings.

 #### Rendering PlantUML diagrams
 The Visual Studio Code PlantUML Extension allows previewing and exporting these diagrams right from the IDE.